 Joshua joined Watsi on December 31st, 2014.
 Five years ago, Joshua joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Joshua's most recent donation traveled 8,500 miles to support Jane, a loving mom-of-3 from Kenya, to fund gallstones surgery so she can live pain-free.
+Joshua's most recent donation traveled 8,500 miles to support Meshack, a helpful 6-year-old boy from Kenya, to fund clubfoot treatment so he can walk and play.

 Jane is a strong 34-year-old woman from Zambezi in Kiambu County.
 She is married with 3 children.
 Jane began having abdominal pains and vomiting about four years ago.
 She visited various hospitals and was treated for ulcers but her symptoms persisted.
 At one point she was told she had an issue with her liver and was sent to a specialist.
 Jane had extensive lab tests done and several scans which showed she has cholelithiasis or gallstones.
 These are hardened deposits of digestive fluid that form in the gallbladder.
 She came to Nazareth Hospital and consulted the surgeon who recommended laparotomy to finally remove the gallstones.
 Jane’s husband, who runs a small shop to fend for his family, has registered with the national health insurance program but their coverage has not yet been approved.
 On seeing his wife’s worsening pain and discomfort he decided he couldn’t wait any longer and came to the hospital to find out about the estimated cost of surgery so that he can organize a community fundraiser (Harambee).
 The family members are not able to raise the money required on their own and need support.
 Jane says, “I hope to be treated and get relieved of these symptoms so that my family can stop being in a constant state of worry and uncertainty.”